48-year-old father shot and killed by stray bullet at NW Harris Co. home

-The couple was home on Laurel Creek near Laurel Arbor with their adult daughter and a 50-year-old house guest, Harris County Sheriff's Office deputies say.
+The couple was home on Laurel Creek near Laurel Arbor with their adult daughter and 50-year-old house guest, Norez Hargrove, Harris County Sheriff's Office deputies say.

-The visitor was in the living room around 11:30 p.m.
+Hargrove was in the living room around 11:30 p.m.
 Tuesday when the gun he was handling went off.
-Deputies say a gun cleaning kit was found at the scene.

 HCSO crime scene and homicide on scene of a shooting at 2219 Laurel Creek Dr. An adult man was shot and succumbed to his injuries.
 The scene is active and details scarce. @SheriffEd_HCSO @HCSO_D1Patrol @HCSO_LECommand @HCSOTexas pic.twitter.com/OZ0949mHRh— Captain J. Shannon (@HCSO_NightShift) January 27, 2021

-Deputies say a bullet went through the wall, through a TV, and then struck the 48-year-old homeowner.
+Deputies say a bullet went through the wall, through a TV, and then struck 48-year-old Gerald Peavy.
 He was pronounced dead at the scene.

 "The projectile penetrated the sheet rock wall from the living room, entered the bedroom, went through the bedroom television, and struck the homeowner while he was lying in bed," Sgt.
 Ben Beall said.